top of page

 Miko Mini employs multi-modal feedback mechanisms to enhance user interactions and provide a seamless experience.
 These mechanisms include LED states, GUI interface, motion, SFX (sound effects), and voice-over

-GUI: The graphical user interface (GUI) displays intermediate states, voice skill thumbnails, and system errors.
+🙂 GUI: The graphical user interface (GUI) displays expressions states, voice skill thumbnails, and system errors.
 It helps users understand the robot's current status and interact effectively

-Voice-over: Voice-over provides clear auditory feedback and guidance to users.
+🗣️ Voice-over: Voice-over provides clear auditory feedback and guidance to users.
 It ensures accessibility and enhances user understanding of system states or errors.
+(E.g., When the battery is low: “My battery is running low, please recharge me soon.”)

 SLide7-1.jpg